Joint Optimization of Multi-agent Memory System: Details of Experimental Settings

 \subsection{Dataset}

 In the PersonaMem benchmark, each interaction history consists of 10, 20, or 60 multi-turn sessions (corresponding to 32k, 128k, or 1M tokens) to form varying context lengths.
 Each session contains 15–30 conversation turns, designed to naturally reveal or update user preferences.
-In addition, each history is paired with a suite of subsequent queries across seven types, enabling comprehensive evaluation of personalized response capabilities.
+In addition, each history is paired with a suite of subsequent queries across seven types, enabling comprehensive evaluation of the memory system.
+The question types include: (1) Recall user-shared facts, (2) Suggest new ideas, (3) Acknowledge latest user preferences, (4) Track full preference evolution, (5) Revisit reasons for preference updates, (6) Provide preference-aligned recommendations, and (7) Generalize to new scenarios.
+Compared to existing benchmarks \cite{LOCOMO,longmemeval}, PersonaMem’s strengths in long context history and different query type enable rigorous assessment of memory systems in conversational scenarios.
 For PersonaMem’s three context length settings (32k, 128k, and 1M tokens), we partition their training and validation sets based on these queries.
 The statistical breakdown of training and validation queries is summarized in Table \ref{table:dataset}.

+In the LongMemEval benchmark \cite{longmemeval}, each sample consists of a scalable multi-session user–assistant interaction history, where information is gradually revealed and may be revised across sessions.
+The benchmark contains 500 manually created questions and defines two standard settings: LongMemEval-S with about 115K tokens per sample, and LongMemEval-M with 500 sessions and roughly 1.5M tokens.
+Its evaluation targets five core memory abilities—information extraction, multi-session reasoning, temporal reasoning, knowledge updates, and abstention—and the released question categories include single-session-user, single-session-preference, single-session-assistant, multi-session, temporal-reasoning, and knowledge-update.
+Compared with benchmarks that mainly test long-context recall, LongMemEval more explicitly evaluates cross-session reasoning and dynamic user-state tracking in realistic assistant settings.